Qinggao1729/quartz/content/Fundamental Theorem of Calculus.md

 ---

-integral of [[Derivative]] over a region = difference of function over a boundary
+Integral of [[Derivative]] over a region = difference of function over a boundary

-integrate the total "weight"/"amount" of a function described in input space.
+Sum up the total weight or amount of a function described in input space.